 These easy Salisbury steaks are made from scratch, which truly adds to the flavor and tenderness of the dish.
 You can’t buy Salisbury steaks like this from the grocery store, but you can freeze leftovers for an incredible future dinner!
 Just place everything in a covered baking tin and thaw before cooking.

-What is Salisbury steak made of?
+What is this Homemade Salisbury steak Recipe made of?

 Here is a sneak peek into what ingredients you’ll need on hand to make Salisbury Steaks for dinner tonight!
 Exact measurements can be found in the recipe card below.